HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

       1. Select a database from the **Database** drop-down list.

-         You can also enter the database name in the **Import Into Database** field to filter the list of available databases based on the entered database name.
+         You can also enter the database name in the **Database** field to filter the list of available databases.

       2. Select an **Icon**.
 	3. Enter a **Schema Name** and a **Schema Description**.